fredrick/gauss/README.md

     // After instantiation, Gauss objects can be conveniently used like any Array numbers[0] = 2;
     set[1] = 7;
-    // Native methods that return an Array, such as .slice() or .map() must be converted to Vectors to use Vector methods var subset = new Vector(set.slice(1, 4));
 ```

 *Note: To prevent unintended scope/prototype polution, Gauss versions after 0.2.3 have [removed support for monkey patching](https://github.com/stackd/gauss/issues/6) the native Array datatype.
-Use the .array() method of any Gauss object to a convert to a vanilla Array.*
+Use the .toArray() method of any Gauss object to a convert to a vanilla Array.*

 ###Callbacks and method chaining